surprisehighway/craft-avataxtaxadjuster/README.md

 Craft Commerce only supports refunds for completed transactions if the [payment gateway](https://craftcommerce.com/support/which-payment-gateways-do-you-support) supports refunds.
 If refunds are supported for an order Craft displays a "Refund" button in the order’s Transaction history.
 Triggering a refund in this way will issue a new Return Invoice for full amount of the corresponding AvaTax transaction.

 Partial refunds, returns, or any other changes must be done manually via the AvaTax website.

+## Config Overrides

+You can use Craft's [plugin config file](https://docs.craftcms.com/v2/plugins/plugin-settings.html#config-file) support to override many of the plugin settings in the control panel.
+This is handy to "lock down" certain settings, and also to provide [per-environment settings](https://docs.craftcms.com/v2/multi-environment-configs.html).

+1. Copy `config.example.php` from the `avataxtaxadjuster` directory to your craft/config folder and rename it to `avataxtaxadjuster.php`
+2. Update values in `avataxtaxadjuster.php` and save.

 ## AvaTax Tax Adjuster Roadmap